boonebgorges/buddypress-docs/readme.txt

 = 2.2.6 =
 * Changed the logic for access-protection, so that the off-limits Docs query is run far less frequently.
 This helps with performance as well as with global pollution.
+* Fixed the logic for saving group settings.
+* Improve compatibility with recent versions of WordPress and BuddyPress when loading the BP_Component.

 = 2.2.5 =
 * Security fix: Prevent users from editing Docs that they do not have permission to edit.
 Props to HedgeByte Cybersecurity for reporting this issue.